OryWickizer/LaneLineDetection/README.md

 The next steps in this project could involve:
 - Getting the code running on the LIMO to find lane lane angles, as is done in the laneLineAngles.py code.
 - Using the found lane line angles as part of a control algorithm to keep the LIMO moving in-between lane lines.

+To get started, I would recommend taking a look at the "Basic Movement" section of the included "LIMO Office Assistant Document."
+Here, an attempt is made to send movement commands to the LIMO through code, which could come in handy when trying to develop a control algorithm to keep the LIMO between lane lines while moving.

 ## Specs
 Robot Platform